Abhinavkrishna3211/EleTect---Mitigating-Human-Elephant-Conflict-Using-Edge-AI/README.md

 🧰 What You’ll Need:

-XIAO ESP32S3 – For LoRa and LED control
+ ESP3 – For LoRa and LED control

 LoRa-E5 Grove Module – For receiving data from EleTect node3S3P Li-ion Pack – Custom power solution for high LED current drawMOSFET (e.g., IRF540N or similar) – To drive the LED panel